 Here are 14 innovative ways deep learning is being used today.

 Location: Santa Fe, N.M.

-How it’s using deep learning: Descartes Labs has created what it refers to as a “data-refinery on a cloud-based supercomputer for the application of machine intelligence to massive data sets.”
-The process, which involves deep learning, enables companies to “better apply insights from data” — their own and external.
+How it’s using deep learning: Descartes Labs provides what it refers to as a “data-refinery on a cloud-based supercomputer for the application of machine intelligence to massive data sets.”
+The process, which involves deep learning, enables companies to more effectively apply data insights both internal and external.
 Applications include disease control, disaster mitigation, food security and satellite imagery.